 The committee is made up of a chair and two independent members as well as the competent authorities of member states where a CCP is established and central banks of issue of EU currencies.

-The vote comes a week after ECON members held hearings with the three candidates, where ESMA was praised for the qualifications and gender balance of the trio.
+The vote comes a week after ECON members held hearings with the three candidates and praised ESMA for the qualifications and gender balance of the trio.

-In his hearing, Löber, who is currently head of the European Central Bank's Oversight Division responsible for the oversight of financial markets infrastructures, emphasised the need to enhance the resilience of CCPs.
+In his hearing, Löber, who is currently head of the European Central Bank's oversight division for financial markets infrastructures, emphasised the need to enhance the resilience of CCPs.

 "The basic aims of the new EMIR regime are building on past experiences and improving the existing framework by providing a framework to further enhance the safety and efficiency of CCPs,” Löber said.